H.R. 4857: Cruise Passenger Protection Act of 2025

 Who benefits from H.R.
 4857?

-If a U.S. citizen dies during a voyage, next of kin can require the return of remains, with the cruise line paying all transportation costs.
-If the ship will not return to a U.S. port for 21 days or more, the company must arrange transport on another vessel.
+If a U.S. citizen dies during a voyage, next of kin can require the body be returned, with the cruise line covering the cost.
+If the ship won't reach a U.S. port for 21 days or more, the company has to arrange transport on another vessel.

 Who is affected by H.R.
 4857?